igorfala/python-under-armour/README.rst

 Let the user open the *url*.
 Save the state to the database call_back_url is the url that you set when registering your app.
 The user will be redirected to it after giving the app access to their account.
-Under Armour will do a get requestto that url with a code.
+Under Armour will do a get request to that url with a code.
 The code is used to get the token.
 ::
   tokenInfo = uaOauthObject.fetch_access_token(code)